 I know it’s a long list, but these counters will last you a long time and they look like expensive counter tops and you’ll be glad you bought all the right tools and materials when all said and done!

-Measuring your cabinets that the counter will be sitting on and cut the plywood with a 3/4″ overhang on the front.
-Use the same measurements for the oak except add an 1 1/2″ on the sides for your counter top overhang, now cut the oak boards to those measurements.
+Start by measuring your cabinets that the counter will be sitting on and cut the plywood with a 3/4″ overhang on the front.
+Use the same measurements for the oak except add on 1 1/2″ on the sides for your counter top overhang, now cut the oak boards to those measurements.

 We used two different widths of red oak boards for variety.
 Some of them we even ripped down to 7″ wide to fit better.
 This all depends on personal preference and cabinet depth.